Healthy Homes Assessment Ahuriri

 Ahuriri Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory for all Ahuriri and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory throughout Ahuriri and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their conformance with any Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.
+• Property managers and landlords have to keep records that demonstrate the compliance with all Healthy Homes Standard that apply or will be in force throughout the tenancy period of their rental properties.

-• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Private landlords and property managers have to ensure their rental properties comply with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2024